 The Maine Human Rights Commission ruled last year that Moody’s Diner, of Waldoboro, Maine had discriminated against an employee on religious grounds, retaliated against that employee for pursuing the matter legally, and altered the conditions of her employment as a result.
 As the parties were in the process of trying to settle the matter out of court, Maine Governor LePage stepped in.
 He wants the Commission to reconsider the case, and is withholding revenues due the commission in order to coerce the commission into acceding to his wishes.
 The Commission will discuss the possibility of reopening the case on Monday.

-HAPPY NATIONAL PEANUT BUTTER FUDGE DAY!
+HAPPY NATIONAL DATE NUT BREAD DAY!

 Search By Location (and More)